Hera of Lexington

 “They’re essentially orthodox,” said Jean.
 “Especially for someone who chose to be named Sage.
-I’m starting to think the name was aspirational, rather than descriptive.
+It confirms my personal impression that the name was aspirational, rather than descriptive.
 They wanted to have theological talent, but I don’t think they really did.
 The parts of the notes that aren’t about Gavidarians are mostly looking for something to say, not the notes of someone who has a revelation and is trying to figure out how to communicate it.”

 “Milo really valued self-awareness,” said Hera.